How to Install FreeCAD on Ubuntu 26.04, 24.04 and 22.04

 MethodChannelVersionUpdatesBest For

-SnapSnapcraftStable channel plus candidate/edge tracksAutomatic through SnapRecommended for most users who want a current stable release with minimal repository maintenance
+SnapSnapcraftStable channel plus candidate and edge tracksAutomatic through SnapMost users who want a managed package with minimal setup

-FreeCAD Daily PPALaunchpad Daily PPADevelopment pre-release package lineMaintainer cadence (not guaranteed to match weekly upstream releases)Advanced testing workflows that still require APT-based packaging
+FreeCAD Daily PPALaunchpad Daily PPADevelopment pre-release package lineMaintainer cadence, not guaranteed to match upstream weekly buildsAdvanced testing workflows that still require APT packaging

 sudo apt update